Top 10 SEO 2.0 Definitions

-1. Todd Malicoat (Stuntdubl): SEO rebranding and SEO 2.0 as meta discipline
+1. Todd Malicoat (Stuntdubl): Rebranding and meta discipline

 http://www.stuntdubl.com/2006/04/10/being-an-seo-can-we-start-seo-20/

-Stuntdubl was one of the definitions that inspired me most.
-He wants to rebrand SEO and basically make it a meta discipline dealing with anything that impacts the success of a website.
+This was one of the definitions that inspired me most.
+Todd Malicoat wants to rebrand SEO and basically make it a meta discipline dealing with anything that impacts the success of a website.

 2. Kid Mercury (Kid Mercury Blog): Attention, Community, Trust